getian107/SuSiEx/README.md

 - MINIMUM_PURITY (optional): Minimum purity of the credible set.
 Credible sets with purity below this specified value will be filtered out.
 Default is 0.5.

-- TWO_STEP_FITTING (optional): Use the two-step modeling fitting approach.
-In the second run, maximum number of signals is set to the number of credible sets identified in the first run, and minimum purity of the credible set is set to zero.
-Default is False.
+- MULT_STEP_FITTING (optional): Use the multi-step modeling fitting approach.
+The model is first fitted using 5 signals.
+If the algorithm doesn't converge, the maximum number of signals is progressively reduced from 5 to 1 until convergence.
+If 5 credible sets are identified, the maximum number of signals is increased to 10.
+If the algorithm doesn't converge with 10 signals, the maximum number of signals is then progressively reduced from 10 to 5 until convergence.

 - MARGINAL_PVAL_THRESHOLD (optional): Filtering threshold for the marginal p-value.
 Credible sets containing no marginal p-value below this specified value will be filtered out.
 Default is 1e-05.